-Manufacturing composite structures
+Manufacturing carbonfibre/Airex structures

-Seen here during manufacture is the 2.35-metre-long foredeck element of the boat's outer hull structure.
+Shown during manufacture is the 2.35-metre-long foredeck element of the boat's outer hull structure.
 Multiple layers of carbonfibre have been laid-up in a purpose-made fibreglass mould.
-A vacuum bag has been tailored tightly over it, so that the air can be extracted and the carbonfibre infused with epoxy resin drawn in via a system of plastic tubes and taps by an electric vacuum-pump.
+A vacuum bag has been tailored snugly over it so that air can be extracted and the carbonfibre infused with a carefully-formulated mixture of epoxy resin and hardener drawn in via a system of plastic tubes and taps by an electric vacuum-pump.

 When this stage of the process was completed, a 15mm-thick layer of Airex structural foam was laid-up on the carbonfibre and bonded firmly to it by repeating the vacuum-bagging process.
 Airex is a lightweight core material made by the Swiss firm 3A Composites SA.